Robsodd/IRIS-WHIZ-HL7v2-Browser-Extension/README.txt

 #### 15. Bookmarks

 Adds a 'TIE Links' folder of bookmarks for easy navigation to your instances and namespaces.
-If you edit your namespaces you'll need to delete the folder and refresh extension to create the bookmarks again.
+If you edit your namespaces you'll need to delete the folder and rename it in the settings to create the bookmarks again.
 Requires the instances object to have been built using the Instances tool in the extension options page.
 Helpful for speedy navigation to the correct instance/namespace.

-*If you've added new namespaces you'll need to delete (or rename if you've added other bookmarks that you want to keep) the current bookmarks folder for a new one to be created.
+Update the folder name in the settings to recreate the bookmark folder with your desired name.
+I've not auto-deleted the old one in case people add other bookmarks to this folder.
+You have been warned.

 #### 16. Message Viewer Page - Order by Oldest